govin/aspnet-vnext-service-dashboard-demo/README.md

 aspnet-vnext-service-dashboard-demo
 ===================================

-An example services dashboard built using ASP.NET vNext.
+An example service status dashboard built using ASP.NET vNext.

 This app makes requests in parallel against the urls specified in config.json and renders their status in a dashboard page.
 Please visit http://localhost:5004 after setting it up to see the dashboard.